loutee/hackerrank/README.md

 * ### implementation

-    Code solutions for the following challenges:
+    Python 2 code solutions for the following challenges:

         Grading Students
         Apple and Orange